martincostello/xunit-logging/README.md

 - [Unit tests][example-unit-tests]
 - [Integration tests for an ASP.NET Core HTTP application][example-integration-tests]

+## Migrating to xunit v3

+[Xunit v3][xunit-v3-whats-new] contains many major architectural changes which means the same package that supports logging for xunit v2 cannot be used with xunit v3.
+The equivalent NuGet package to support logging for xunit v3 is the new [MartinCostello.Logging.XUnit.v3][package-download-v3] package.

+To migrate usage of `MartinCostello.Logging.XUnit` to `MartinCostello.Logging.XUnit.v3` for xunit v3:

+1. Follow the relevant steps to migrate any test projects from [xunit v2 to v3][xunit-v3-migration].
+    - The most relevant change in xunit v3 is that the `ITestOutputHelper` type has moved from the `Xunit.Abstractions` namespace to `Xunit`.
+1. Change any package references from `MartinCostello.Logging.XUnit` to `MartinCostello.Logging.XUnit.v3`.

+    ```diff
+    - <PackageReference Include="MartinCostello.Logging.XUnit" Version="0.5.0" />
+    + <PackageReference Include="MartinCostello.Logging.XUnit.v3" Version="0.5.0" />
+    ```

 ## Feedback

 Any feedback or issues can be added to the issues for this project in [GitHub][issues].